adam2am/language-tools-with-civet/1-clear-roadmap.md

 - TextMate grammar configuration has been updated to include Civet language support in script tags
 - Package configuration has been updated to include Civet in embeddedLanguages
 - A dummy Civet grammar file has been created for testing purposes
+- Real Civet grammar is available in `civet-syntax/syntaxes/civet.json` (with supporting files) ready for integration

 # Implementation Tree

 ## Phase 1: Complete TextMate Grammar Integration

 ### 1.1 Replace Dummy Civet Grammar with Real Implementation
-- Create proper TextMate grammar for Civet or import an existing one
-- Define token types, patterns, and scopes for Civet syntax
-- Include support for Civet-specific syntax features
+- Copy the real Civet TextMate grammar `civet.json` from `civet-syntax/syntaxes` into `packages/svelte-vscode/syntaxes/civet.tmLanguage.json`
+- (Optionally) copy supporting files like `civet-configuration.json` or `codeblock.json` as needed
+- Remove the dummy Civet grammar `packages/svelte-vscode/test/grammar/dummy/civet.tmLanguage-dummy.json`
+- Ensure the grammar’s `scopeName` is `source.civet` and that it correctly tokenizes Civet constructs per the cheatsheet

 ### 1.2 Update Svelte Grammar to Properly Handle Civet
 - Ensure the Civet injection pattern is correctly configured